Tired of Sitting in Traffic on the I-15? Sell Your House Fast and Escape San Diego Traffic Jams

 What’s the one thing locals HATE about living in San Diego County?
 You guessed it- traffic.
 The traffic is no joke no matter where you are in San Diego, but some feel the pain more than others given their proximity to major thoroughfares.
-The Interstate 15, for example, being one of the most dreaded.
-Given the number of folks commuting to work in south county from Temecula and northern regions (where real estate is more affordable), to all of the intersecting highways and freeways…there is just no escaping the congestion.
+Interstate 15, for example, is one of the most dreaded.
+Given the number of folks commuting to work in the south county from Temecula and northern regions (where real estate is more affordable), to all of the intersecting highways and freeways…there is just no escaping the congestion.
 What’s more, the traffic is just getting worse on the I-15.
 The traffic between Temecula and Escondido, for example, increased dramatically from 192,000 people in 2011 to 238,000 in 2015.
 And on holidays like yesterday, we saw an influx in San Diego county traffic surpassing previous records!
 A whopping 3.1 million people in Southern California occupied our roads.

 So, with that many people, it comes as no surprise that some people are just fed up with sitting in traffic.
 While it may not be a driving force in your decision to sell your house, it was for a recent seller we worked with in Escondido, CA. Shelly lived close to Interstate 15 and the intersecting interstate I-78.
 She grew tired of having to constantly plan life around her commuting time and the traffic during rush hour (which in Escondido typically spans much longer than an hour).

-Here’s some of the reasons traffic made her consider listing her home for sale.
+Here are some of the reasons traffic made her consider listing her home for sale.

 - Stress: Being stuck in traffic and constantly cognitive of the time (and potential in running late) can be stressful.
-A recent study noted that “being expose to the daily hassles of traffic can lead to higher chronic stress.”
+A recent study noted that “being exposed to the daily hassles of traffic can lead to higher chronic stress.”

 - Health: Longer commute times also eat up time to exercise which can have associated effects on health like higher weight and blood pressure.